jbpoline/ohbm2014_talk_imaging_genetics/talk.md

 What is specific to Imaging Genetics
 =======================================

-- Combinaison of imaging and of genetics issues: "AND" (if independent: prob. of getting it right would multiply: .7 * .7 = .5)
+- Combinaison of imaging and of genetics issues ("AND" problem)
 - The combination of having to get very large number of subjects for GWAS and not being able to get them in imaging
 - The multiple comparison issues
 - The "trendiness" of the field